Planning your Visit to the CO Project Farm

 WHEN TO VISIT: THE SEASONS

-AT THE CO PROJECT FARM, WE CURATE OUR EXPERIENCES BASED OF THE TWO MAIN SEASONS: THE WARMER SUMMER MONTHS, AND THE COOLER WINTER MONTHS
+AT THE CO PROJECT FARM, WE CURATE OUR EXPERIENCES BASED OFF THE TWO MAIN SEASONS: THE WARMER SUMMER MONTHS, AND THE COOLER WINTER MONTHS

 SUMMER SEASON: JUNE - OCTOBER